Nigerian bandit conflict: Kachalla Halilu Sububu Seno

 Kachalla Halilu Sububu Seno is the leader of a Fulani bandit group.
-He commands over 1,000 bandits in the Sububu Forest across Zamfara State and has connections to bandit groups across the west African countries of Mali, Senegal, Burkina Faso, Cameroon and the Central African Republic.
-He signed a peace treaty with the city of Shinkafi but has shifted his activities elsewhere.
-He is a leader of about 1000 bandits located in Zamfara State.
-His men are known for launching attacks and kidnapping of villagers and travellers in Sabon Birni, Rabah and Isa local government areas in Sokoto State, their tentacles reach as far as Katsina State.
+He commands over 1,000 bandits in the Sububu Forest across Zamfara State and has connections to bandit groups across Mali, Senegal, Burkina Faso, Cameroon and the Central African Republic.
+In 2019 he signed a peace treaty with officals in Shinkafi but has shifted his activities elsewhere.

+His men are known for launching attacks and kidnapping of villagers and travellers in Sabon Birni, Rabah and Isa in Sokoto State, and the influence reaches as far as Katsina State.
 Halilu has become one of Nigeria's most dreaded bandits, having built a formidable militia of young men and stockpiling weapons.
-Two years ago, communities in Shinkafi made a peace deal with Halilu's gang to attain the relative peace they enjoy now.
-On 13 September the Nigerian Army confirmed the death of Halilu Buzu and a “good number of his fighters” during a military operation in Mayanchi village, in the Maru local government area of Zamfara State.
-Government troops recovered two rocket propelled grenades (RPG) and many automatic rifles and ammunition.
+On 13 September 2024 the Nigerian Army confirmed several gang members during a military operation in Mayanchi, Maru.
+Government troops recovered two rocket propelled grenades and many automatic rifles and ammunition.

 Kachalla Turji

 Kachalla Turji, also known as Gudda Turji, is the leader of a bandit group that operates along Sokoto Road, raiding towns, villages and settlements in the area.
-On 17 July 2021, Kachalla Turji's main base was raided by security personnel, where they arrested his father.
-Kachalla Turji then attacked the villages of Kurya, Keta, Kware, Badarawa, Marisuwa and Maberaya, killing 42, abducting 150 and burning 338 houses.
-He was originally from Shinkafi Local Government of Zamfara State.
+On 17 July 2021, Turji's main base was raided by security personnel, where they arrested his father.
+Turji then attacked the villages of Kurya, Keta, Kware, Badarawa, Marisuwa and Maberaya, killing 42, abducting 150 and burning 338 houses.
+He was originally from Shinkafi.

 Dan Karami

-Dan Karami was the leader of a bandit gang, reportedly second-in-command to an Islamic State-linked leader, that operated around Safana, Dan Musa, and Batsari local government areas.
-Karami's group was responsible for kidnapping 300 students from a secondary boarding school.
+Dan Karami was the leader of a bandit gang, reportedly second-in-command to an Islamic State-linked leader, that operated around Safana, Dan Musa, and Batsari.
+Karami's group was responsible for kidnapping 300 students from a secondary boarding school in Kankara.
 On 23 January 2021, Karami was injured during a clash with a rival group headed by Mani Na Saleh Mai Dan Doki over the control of guns, ammunition and stolen cattle.
-The clash took place at Illela village and killed 20 of Dan Karami's bandits and nine civilians.
+The clash took place at Illela village and killed 20 of Karami's bandits and nine civilians.

 He was killed in a joint military operation in north-west Nigeria on 12 April 2025, along with 100 of his suspected followers.
-Dan Karami had been hiding in the Munumu Forest, where several criminal hideouts were also destroyed.
+Karami had been hiding in the Munumu Forest, where several criminal hideouts were also destroyed.
 His death followed an attack in which bandits kidnapped 43 villagers and killed 4 in Maigora, Katsina State, earlier that week.
 Although the Nigerian Air Force previously claimed to have killed him in 2022, his death was confirmed in this operation as a significant blow to banditry in the region.